V-Sekai/manuals/decisions/20240331-vrc-vrm-compatibility.md

 21. Remember to delete the upper chest from the humanoid.
 22. Eye look is behind the nose
 23. Make sure the breast bones are parented as the same bone as the clothing chest bones correspond to.
+24. Cross eyed fix in vrcfury breaks eye tracking.
-24. Upload.
+25. Upload.
 (Pick a new slot.
 DO NOT REUSE A SLOT.)

 ### Installed packages